aliraza7926/book_reservation_FastAPI/README.md

   uv run alembic upgrade head
 ```

-after this you could simply go to the root of the project and start the fast api server
+after this, you could simply go to the root of the project and start the FastAPI server

 ```bash
   cd ..
   uv run fastapi dev main.py
 ```

-## What work and What doesn't
+## What works and What doesn't

-the only thing that work in this project is creating a user :(
+the only thing that works in this project is creating a customer :(

 ## ToDo
 - [ ]  complete the project
-- [ ]  dockerize the projct
+- [ ]  dockerize the project

 Create a make file for this thing